 Are you associated with the stock market?
-If yes then you must be knowing about Warren Buffett.
+If yes then you must be knowing about letters of Warren Buffett.

 He has been writing letters to shareholders since fifties.